stephenajulu/stephenajulu13/content/_index.md

         author: Bryan Ochieng
         avatar: images/service-1.svg
         avatar_alt: brotemu logo
-        content: |
+        content: >-
-          We came to stephen for this and he did it even better
+          My name is Bryan and I am a fashion designer and consultant, i can to Stephen for brand items and he DELIVERED, in a week, i had a logo in mutliple formats, a website and cover images for social media
         position: CEO
     type: testimonials_section
   - type: cta_section